FRANCK BOCCACCINI

 Frank as seen by the others...

-It's never easy to talk about yourself, that's why, as a friend and webmaster of Franck Boccaccini, I had to write these few lines...
+It is never easy to talk about oneself, so as a friend and webmaster of Franck Boccaccini, I had to write these few lines...

 Franck expresses himself as much in his professional environment as in the board sports he practices with passion: snowboarding and windsurfing.
-In sport, my buddy is an amazing and rare mixture of power (which his size allows him) and finesse.
-This finesse comes from his ability to analyze all the parameters involved in the practice of these complex sports: his body, the movements to produce and also the interaction of all this with his equipment and the support on which he evolves.
+In sport, my friend is an amazing and rare mix of power (that his size allows him) and finesse.
+This finesse comes from his ability to analyse all the parameters involved in the practice of these complex sports: his body, the movements to be produced and also the interaction of all this with his equipment as well as with the surface on which he evolves.

-The curves that Franck engraves in the snow or the wakes he leaves behind in the water are perfect.
-Just like his metal or stainless steel toolpath programs: they are pure, clean and always calculated in advance.
-Indeed, Franck has a very high capacity to calculate mechanical movements as well as body movements.
-This ability allows him to be faster, more efficient, more precise and more efficient, whether in sport or in a production workshop.
+The curves Franck carves in the snow or the wakes he leaves behind him in the water are perfect.
+Just like his metal or stainless steel machining programs: they are pure, clean and always calculated in advance.
+Indeed, Franck has a great capacity to calculate mechanical movements as well as the body's gestures.
+This ability enables him to be faster, more efficient, more precise and more effective, whether in sport or in a production workshop.

-He has this difficult challenge, which reveals itself all the more as there are numbers after the decimal point!
-Precision is certainly the term which best characterises Franck Boccaccini.
-Where some people find their limits in depth, in the invisible detail, Franck finds a new reason to go further, to discover...
-Just like when he sets off to the end of the world to sail in the middle of waves as high as his windsurfing mast.
+He has this challenge of difficult challenges, which is revealed all the more by the number of digits after the decimal point!
+Precision is certainly the term that best characterises Franck Boccaccini.
+Where some find their limits in the depth, in the invisible detail, Franck finds a new reason to go further, to discover...
+Just like when he goes to the end of the world to sail in the middle of waves as high as his windsurfing mast.

 This perfection and precision, combined with a real-time analysis of the data at stake, make him a formidable industrial analyst, an outstanding plant operator and a productivity consultant who will provide you with solutions and increased productivity.

-His professional background is impressive: every time he tells me about the importance of his studies, his personal involvement and the impact of his solutions on different productions, I am amazed.
-He has a way of presenting very complicated things in a way that is understandable to everyone.
-He exudes such passion in these stories that we are caught up in the game of this precision, his love for the material, the details, the quality and this search for perfection.
+His career path is impressive: every time he tells me about the importance of his studies, his personal involvement and the impact of his solutions on the various productions, I am amazed.
+He has a way of presenting very complicated things in a way that everyone can understand.
+He exudes such passion in these stories that one is taken in by his precision, his love for materials, details, quality and his quest for perfection.

-There is no doubt that Franck, recently installed on his own will be a precious asset for any production that wishes to carry out an audit, improve its productivity, train its employees...
+There is no doubt that Franck, who recently set up his own business, will be a valuable asset for any production that wishes to carry out an audit, improve its productivity, train its employees...
 Not to mention his field of prediction which is watchmaking.
 After 14 years working in Geneva, Franck is capable of setting up a complete watchmaking factory!

-As a friend, I say bravo, because this is an extraordinary career path for someone who very early on found his vocation: machining and production engineering.
+As a friend, I say bravo, because it is an extraordinary career path for someone who found his vocation very early on: machining and production engineering.